humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-04-28-javascript-error-handling-anti-pattern.md

   - Errors
   - JavaScript
 ---
 One of the areas I feel lacks enough discussion is error handling in JavaScript.
-While a lot of thought typically goes into error handling in server software, complete with error logs and monitoring systems, there&#8217;s very little emphasis on the same for JavaScript.
-I&#8217;ve tried to raise awareness of this with my Ajax Experience talk, [Enterprise JavaScript Error Handling][1], where I discussed error handling approaches as well as common error sources.
+While a lot of thought typically goes into error handling in server software, complete with error logs and monitoring systems, there's very little emphasis on the same for JavaScript.
+I've tried to raise awareness of this with my Ajax Experience talk, [Enterprise JavaScript Error Handling][1], where I discussed error handling approaches as well as common error sources.

 One of my suggestions in the talk was to provide a debug mode for your application.
 The idea is that production mode hides JavaScript errors from the user and handles them appropriately while debug mode allows errors to bubble up to the browser level and be reported as usual.
 The latter is important, of course, for debugging purposes.
 When the error is popped up in the browser, you have the option to debug with all of the surrounding context information.
 The pattern I suggested in my talk looks like this: